quasarframework/quasar/docs/src/pages/quasar-plugins/meta.md

 **Better SEO for your website!** The Meta plugin can dynamically change page title, manage `<meta>` tags, manage `<html>` and `<body>` DOM element attributes, add/remove/change `<style>` and `<script>` tags in the head of your document (useful for CDN stylesheets or for json-ld markup, for example), or manage `<noscript>` tags.

 ::: tip
 Take full advantage of this feature by using it with **Quasar CLI**, especially **for the SSR (Server-Side Rendering) builds**.
-It doesn't quite make sense to use it for SPA (Single Page Applications) too since the meta information in this case will be added at run-time and not supplied directly by the webserver (as on SSR builds).
+It also makes sense to use it for SPA (Single Page Applications).
+Although the meta information in this case will be added at run-time and not supplied directly by the webserver (as on SSR builds), modern web-crawlers like the [Googlebot](https://developers.google.com/search/docs/guides/javascript-seo-basics) will render dynamic pages and extract out the dynamically set meta information.
 :::

 ## Installation